-THAT Council note the Statement of Estimated Financial Position at 30 June 2020 (Attachment 2), as presented by the Chief Executive Officer in accordance with Section 205 of the Local Government Regulation 2012.
+THAT Council note the Statement of Estimated Financial Position at 30 June 2020, as attached to these Minutes, and presented by the Chief Executive Officer in accordance with Section 205 of the Local Government Regulation 2012.

 And Further;

 THAT Council resolve not to apply the Code of Competitive Conduct to Council's Child Care, Waste Management, or Staging Post Business Activities as applying the Code would result in unnecessary administrative costs for Council.